markvanderloo/tinytest/README.md

 addOne <- function(x) x + 1
 subOne <- function(x) x - 2

-# this test should be passed
+# this test should pass
 tinytest::expect_equal(2, addOne(1) )

 # this test will fail
 tinytest::expect_equal(1, subOne(2) )
 ```

-Commonly used unit testing frameworks for R throw a formal exception (error)
+Some unit testing frameworks for R throw a formal exception (error) whenever a
-whenever a test fails.
+test fails.
 There are several reasons why this is not a good idea.

 1. You do not need to throw an error to discover that a test has failed.
 A boolean
 result is in principle enough.